ggldnl/SCARA/README.md

 - `stepper.hpp`: code to control a stepper motor and make it cover a distance following a trapezoidal/triangular speed profile (everything is expressed in steps, steps/s, steps/s^2);
 - `config.hpp`: config file with kinematic structure and velocity/acceleration related constants; You can edit this to adapt the code to your needs;
 - `kinematics.hpp`: everything related to this particular robot's kinematics (direct and inverse kinematics, joint velocities computation, ...);
-- `SCARA.ino`: main script with routines to follow a specified trajectory and reach a cartesian point or a joint configuration;
+- `SCARA.ino`: main sketch exposing methods to follow a specified trajectory and reach a cartesian point or a joint configuration;

+We can use:
+- `reachJoint(IKSolution, ...)` to reach a joint configuration with a trapezoidal speed profile;
+- `reachCartesian(Point, ...)` to reach a cartesian point with a trapezoidal speed profile;
+- `moveStraightLine(Point, Point, ...)` to move between two cartesian points in a straight line interpolating on intermediate positions; we use a linear speed profile between each pair of intermediate points;
+- `moveArc(Point, Point, ...)` to move between two cartesian points on an arc interpolating on intermediate positions; we use a linear speed profile between each pair of intermediate points;
+- `executeTrajectory(Vector<Point>, ...)` to follow geometric paths; we use the `moveArc(Point, Point, ...)` method between each pair of points;

 <!--
 A trajectory is a geometric path + a timing law.
 In our case things are much simpler and a trajectory is assumed to be a list of points to be reached one after another with a certain velocity (in steps/s).
 Even if the code to compute joint velocities and thus realize a particular end effector velocity is partially there, I'm not using it (yet?).